You should read this policy in full, but here are the key points:

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

-Where you share content on other social media platforms, the relevant content, username and accompanying text and audio file may be shared on that platform or, in the case of sharing via instant messaging platforms such as Whatsapp, a link to the content may be shared.
+Where you share content on or through other social media platforms, the relevant content, username and accompanying text and audio file may be shared on that platform or, in the case of sharing via instant messaging platforms such as WhatsApp, a link to the content may be shared.

-You can access Facebook’s, CFG’s other relevant external Third Party’s terms and conditions and privacy policies in the Glossary section below.
+You can access Facebook’s, CFG’s and certain other relevant external Third Party’s terms and conditions and privacy policies in the Glossary section below.

 We also incorporate various third-party plugins and libraries of software into our apps in order to build the vTime XR functionality.
 A full list can be found here.
 Based upon the licence agreements and supporting documentation provided by them to us, we believe they do not share any personal data with third parties.
 However, if you are concerned, you should familiarise yourself with their individual privacy policies.

-Many of our external third-party service providers or partners are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Many of our external third-party service providers or partners are based outside the UK and/or European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the UK and/or EEA.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.